Willgunter/Discord-Clone/README.md

     - Fixed problem I was having with routes not refreshing if I click the a tag in the channel list.
 Going to try to get messages working again.
     - Working on add message. made progress but had to stop bc meal prep.
     - Made more progress on add message.

+- 1/29/2024
+    - Ran into issues with add message but found out the problem after looking in the wrong spot for like 3 hours.
+Going to get messages to display and hopefully add a white dot next to active server.